 My name is Will Wolf from Philadelphia, USA.
-I currently work as a Machine Learning Engineer at ASAPP, Inc., building artificial-intelligence products for enterprise.
+I currently work as a Research Engineer at ASAPP, Inc., pursuing low-level problems in NLP (Natural Language Processing).
 Previously, I completed an open-source "masters" in machine learning in Casablanca, Morocco, and worked as a Data Scientist at ShopKeep in New York City.
 I'm passionate about mathematics, cycling, language and travel.

 I studied Industrial Engineering and Mathematics at Penn State University.
 There, I played ice hockey, enjoyed math classes more than most, and spent two years writing an Honors thesis on game theory and group dynamics with Dr. Eli Byrne.
 I graduated in December 2011.